 The study population contains 247 male and 260 female participants.
 Baseline characteristics are shown in Table 1.
 The median age was 27 (25th, 75th percentile: 23, 36) years.
 The majority of females (78%) and slightly more than half of males (57%) have a BMI of 18.5 to 25.
 Male participants had higher values for skeletal and girth measurements.

 Aim 1a.
+Predict body weight from body build measures

 First, the linear regression model selection was done using all skeletal measurements, height, gender, and age.
 Backward and forward selection yielded the same result.
 The best model, Model 1.1, contained skeletal chest depth, skeletal chest, skeletal knee, skeletal bitrochanteric, skeletal wrist, skeletal biiliac, skeletal biacromial, height, and age.
-We then replaced skeletal ankle, knee, and wrist with corresponding girth measures, and ran the same selection procedure.
+Skeletal ankle, knee, and wrist were replaced with corresponding girth measures in the Model 1.1, which are known to be constant, to compare the model performance with Model 1.1.
 The best model, Model 1.2, contained skeletal biacromial, skeletal biiliac, skeletal bitrochanteric, skeletal chest depth, skeletal chest, skeletal elbow, knee girth, ankle girth, wrist girth, age, height, and gender.
 Between the above two models, the second model is preferred due to smaller AIC (-1481.04), which is our best linear model.
 Ten-fold cross validation was used for internal validation, which yielded a pseudo R2 of 0.9140.

 Secondly, quadratic models were fitted on all girth measures plus gender and age, as well as only three constant girth measures (knee, ankle, and wrist) plus gender and age.
-The quadratic relationship between girth measures and weight was modeled in two ways.
-One method (method 1) summed all girth measures, squared the sum, and then the sum was multiplied by height.
-The other method (method 2) multiplied each measure by the height, then was summed, and then squared.
-The quadratic term was then fitted in a linear model with gender and age as covariates.
-The first quadratic model, named Model 2.1, had all girth measures, age, and gender using method 1.
-However, gender was not significant, and the corresponding confidence interval was quite close to null, so we decided to run another model using the same method but without gender, Model 2.2.
-The third quadratic model, Model 2.3, had all girth measures, age, and gender using method 2.
-The fourth model, Model 2.4, had only three constant girth measures, age, and gender using method 1.
-The fifth model, Model 2.5, had only three constant girth measures, age, and gender using method 2.
-AIC was used to assess the model performance, and the best quadratic model was Model 2.2 (AIC=-1853.18).
+AIC was used to select models, and the best quadratic model was Model 2.2 (AIC=-1853.18), which contains all girth measurements and age using transformation Method 1.
 Ten-fold cross validation was used for internal validation, which yielded a pseudo R2 of 0.9594.

 Both linear and quadratic best models gave extremely high adjusted R2, and the linear model was chosen for Aim 1b due to simpler form.